karpatkey/kpk-token/README.md

 To make the token fully fledged transferable the token contract's owner has to call the `unpause` method of the token contract.
 Once the token contract is in unpaused state the `transferAllowance` and the `approveTransfer` method are rendered obsolete.

-When unpaused the token contract's owner can at any time call the `pause` method to pause transfers once again.
+Once unpaused the cannot be paused again.

 ### Supply